Happy Birthday, Edgar

 Best known for his tales of mystery and the macabre, Poe was one of the earliest American practitioners of the short story and is considered the inventor of the detective-fiction genre.
 He is further credited with contributing to the emerging genre of science fiction.
 He was the first well-known American writer to try to earn a living through writing alone, resulting in a financially difficult life and career.Oh, that Wikipedia and its wacky understatements!

 He died in Baltimore, probably as a result of drug- and alcohol-poisoning due to cooping (the practice of kidnapping someone and forcing them to vote often in many precincts), though there have been many theories of his death, all records being lost.
 Until a couple of years ago, three roses and a bottle of cognac, half empty, were left on his grave every year for more than 60 years.
-Two years ago was the first time the anonymous visitor didn't come.
-Last year, he didn't come again, meaning it's likely that he died and left no-one to carry on the tradition.
+Three years ago was the first time the anonymous visitor didn't come, and he hasn't come since, meaning it's likely that he died and left no-one to carry on the tradition.

 Helen, thy beauty is to me